MLAN1O/whatsapp-ha-addon/README.md

-# Gajosu HA add-on repository
+# MLAN1O HA add-on repository

 <!-- This repository can be used as a "blueprint" for add-on development to help you get started. -->